graphql/graphiql/packages/monaco-graphql/README.md

 It provides the following features while editing GraphQL files:

+- Configurable multi-model, multi-schema language worker with `fileMatch` expressions
-- Code completion (schema driven)
+- Code completion (schema driven) for Operation and SDL types
+  - Automatic expansion & completion on leaf type completion
-- Hover (schema driven)
+- Hover (schema driven) with markdown support
 - Validation (schema driven)
+- JSON Variables validation and language features (schema driven)
 - Formatting - using prettier
-- Syntax Highlighting
+- Syntax Highlighting & Basic Languages provided by `monaco-editor` basic languages support
-- Configurable schema loading (or custom) - only handles a single schema currently
 - Configurable formatting options
 - Providing external fragments
+- create custom workers for custom language service options - parser, validation rules, schemaBuilder, etc

 ## Usage

-For now, we use `language` id of `graphqlDev` until we can ensure we can dovetail nicely with the official `graphql` language ID.
+For now, we use `language` id of `graphql` until we can ensure we can dovetail nicely with the official `graphql` language ID.

 To use with webpack, here is an example to get you started: